 These studies are currently being applied to a model of breast cancer .

 Recent Scientific Advances

-The Heber-Katz laboratory has been examining the regenerative response of the spinal cord as well.
-Most recently, they found scar tissue is a key blocking element in axonal regrowth.
-Thus, spinal cord transection where fibroblastic infiltrates are kept to a minimum results in recovery of function or coordinated walking within 3 weeks.
-They are testing various molecules that can block scar formation to determine its effect on healing and function.
-One such molecule, apolipoprotein E, along with its receptors, appears to be upregulated during a regenerative response.
+Studies were also carried out to determine if the MRL could regenerate CNS tissue including the spinal cord and optic nerve. .
+The Heber-Katz laboratory found that the MRL mouse showed unusual healing and axonal growth through injury sites.
+They also identified scar tissue as a key blocking element in axonal re-growth.
+Thus, spinal cord transection where fibroblastic infiltrates were kept to a minimum resulted in recovery of function or coordinated walking within 3 weeks.
+They identified one molecule, apolipoprotein E, along with its receptors, which appear to be upregulated during a regenerative response.